tassosant/RPG_game/README.md

 ```
 Item leatherBody = new Armor("Common leather Body", 5, Armor.ArmorType.Leather, 1, 2, 4, Item.Slot.Body);
 ```
-The arguments are 7: (itemName, requiredLevel,**armorType**,strength,dexterity,intelligence,**slot**);
+There are 7 arguments: (itemName, requiredLevel,**armorType**,strength,dexterity,intelligence,**slot**);
-The requiredLevel is the level of the Hero who can equip this particular item. (e.g. the item has requierdLevel=11, the hero must be at least of level 11 to be able to equip it).
+The requiredLevel is the lowest level at which the Hero can use this specific item. (e.g. the item has requierdLevel=11, the hero must be at least of level 11 to be able to equip it).

 3. A weapon can be created like this:
 ```
 Item commonBow = new Weapon("Common Bow", 1,2, Weapon.WeaponType.Bow);
 ```
-The arguments are 4:(itemName, requiredLevel, weaponDamage, **weaponType**) The requiredLevel is explained above(check part 3 of this section).
+The arguments are 4: (itemName, requiredLevel, weaponDamage, **weaponType**) The requiredLevel is described previously(check part 3 of this section).

 4. Display Hero's stats:
 ```